Bubble-Net Feeding Humpback Whales: Sitka, Alaska 2022

-With a maximum group size of 8 guests, the experiences are intimate and wild.
-Bring your drone, and capture the whales from the air!
+With a maximum size of 8 guests, the experiences are intimate and wild.
+Bring your drone, and capture it from the air!

 Whale whale whale!